Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Introduction

 The presence of surface water has often been discussed in terms of the habitable zone \citep{Kasting1993, Kopparapu2013, Kodama2019}, which is the region where liquid water is stable at the temperature and pressure conditions of a planetary surface.
 The premise, however, is that the amount of surface water is large enough to develop oceans.
 Although a threshold value to form water oceans is $\sim 10^{-5}$ ocean mass (one ocean mass = $1.4\times10^{21}$~kg) for the present-day Earth and thus well exceeds the current ocean mass, the threshold changes with the amount of greenhouse gases and net stellar radiation \citep{Abe1993a, Salvador2017}.
 For example, during the early Hadean on Earth, an atmosphere of 100~bar CO$_2$ would have increased this threshold to $\sim$0.1 ocean mass, so it is not guaranteed that the threshold amount of water would always exist on the surface of terrestrial planets.
 A significant fraction of the water inventory can be retained in the planetary interior, precluding the formation of water oceans.

 The initial amount of surface water is determined by volatile partitioning during magma ocean solidification, whereas its subsequent evolution is governed by interaction with mantle convection \citep{Ito1983, Korenaga2017b}.
-Previous studies have often assumed that the mantle entirely degases during magma ocean solidification \citep{Elkins-tanton2008, LeBrun2013, Salvador2017}, but considering the rheological transition of a partially molten medium and its slow compaction velocity, a significant amount of volatiles could be trapped in the mantle \citep{Hier-Majumder2017, Miyazaki2021b}.
+Previous studies have often assumed that the mantle entirely degases during magma ocean solidification \citep{Elkins-tanton2008, LeBrun2013, Salvador2017}, but considering the rheological transition of a partially molten medium and its slow compaction velocity, a significant amount of volatiles could be trapped in the mantle \citep{Hier-Majumder2017, Miyazaki2022a}.
 Furthermore, if water oceans are initially absent, the lack of surface water may have persisted for a geological timescale.
 The presence of surface water is critical in reducing the lithospheric strength and thus in triggering plate tectonics \citep{Korenaga2007, Korenaga2020}.
 Without oceans, the mantle may be in the mode of stagnant lid convection, and mantle upwelling would be suppressed by a rigid lid covering the entire surface \citep{Solomatov1995}.
+Furthermore, dehydration stiffening of the depleted lithospheric mantle, caused by loss of water upon melting, could further hinder mantle processing.
 Under such a mode of convection, mantle degassing becomes inefficient, and the amount of surface water could be limited over a substantial period of time.

 In this paper, we solve for mantle degassing during and after the solidification of a magma ocean to investigate the likelihood of ocean formation on terrestrial planets.
 Initial conditions necessary for planets to develop water oceans are explored for various sizes and volatile compositions.
 Previous studies discussing the impact of mantle degassing on habitability have mostly focused on the solid-state convection stage \citep{Noack2017, Tosi2017, Vilella2017, Dorn2018}, but the atmosphere could be dominated by volatiles degassed during the preceding magma ocean.
 Moreover, volatile concentrations in the mantle affect viscosity and thus the thermal evolution of planets, so it is crucial to solve for the entire history of mantle degassing self-consistently.
 It is noted that we assume that planets are in an oxidized condition, and the atmospheric components considered here are limited to H$_2$O and CO$_2$.
 The redox of the early Earth remains controversial, but recent studies suggest that planets larger than Mars-size would have an oxidized atmosphere \citep{Hirschmann2012, Deng2020}.